CenterForDigitalHumanities/deer/CONTRIBUTING.md

 ```
 The user then can navigate to the "webapps" folder of the tomcat files.
 Here a new folder for the DEER project can be created.
 Navigating to this file in gitbash or windows command prompt is the proper location to clone the git files using the above git shell example.

-Note: The name of the folderthat the code is cloned into is case sensitive and will become the address of the webserver's localhost address (naming this folder deer will mean that the address will be localhost:####/deer.
+Note: The name of the folder that the code is cloned into is case sensitive and will become the address of the webserver's localhost address (naming this folder deer will mean that the address will be localhost:####/deer.
 Naming this folder ROOT or replacing the existing ROOT folder will allow you to navigate to the page without a folder name at the end of the address)

-The default port for tomcat9 is 8080, meaning that unless the user has specified a different port for use on this project the page for this project will be http://localhost:8080/deer/ if the folder holding the project's information is DEER.
+The default port for tomcat9 is 8080, meaning that unless the user has specified a different port for use on this project the page for this project will be http://localhost:8080/deer/ if the folder holding the project's information is named deer.

-When working on the porject Tomcat9 MUST be opened and started EACH TIME prior to accesing the page.
+When working on the project Tomcat9 MUST be opened and started EACH TIME prior to accesing the page.
 This can be done through the "monitor Tomcat" application now available on your pc.

 For testing of components and functionality a test html page should be added to the deer folder root.
-This can be called test.html and can be viewed when testing by visitin its page at http://localhost:8080/deer/test.html.
+This  be called test.html and can be viewed when testing by visitin its page at http://localhost:8080/deer/test.html.

-an example of a testing html page has been included in the files of the git repository for use.
+An example of a testing html page has been included in the files of the git repository for use.
 In this testing file the components being tested would be referenced within the body section of the html code.
 This will change to be whatever component is being worked on

 That's all you need!
 Now start up your web server.
 If you used the example above access the viewer at http://localhost/deer.